NAB Logo

 Here's why:

-During the 117th Congress, legislation was introduced that would encourage investment in broadcast station ownership for women and people of color and dramatically help underrepresented voices realize their dreams of radio and television station ownership.
+During the 118th Congress, legislation has been introduced that would encourage investment in broadcast station ownership for women and people of color and dramatically help underrepresented voices realize their dreams of radio and television station ownership.

-These legislative efforts would reinstate a diversity tax certificate program at the Federal Communications Commission (FCC).
+This legislative effort would reinstate a diversity tax certificate program at the Federal Communications Commission (FCC).
 First established in 1978, the FCC program provided a tax incentive to those who sold their majority interest in a broadcast station to diverse individuals.

 • From 1978 to 1995, the program was highly effective in leveling the playing field for underrepresented broadcasters, increasing diverse ownership in broadcast stations by more than 550%.